Ircam-WAM/improtech-website/pages/ProgramNote_Concert1.md

 *A.I.
 Swing*
 Saxophones, OMax 5 computer system

 **Dimitri Vassilakis with the students from the University of Athens**
 *Guests : Anastasia Georgaki, Raphael Imbert and Benjamin Lévy*
-Saxophones, guitars, vocals, accordion, live electronics, OMax 5 computer system
+Saxophones, guitars, vocals, accordion, live electronics, OMax 5 and DYCI2 computer system

 <br>
 <br>